 Eventually, \eqref{eq:gk'} follows from the relation $(b-a)U(a,b,\zeta)+U(a-1,b,\zeta)-\zeta U(a,b+1,\zeta) = 0$ (see \cite[Equation (13.3.10)]{NIST}). \end{proof}

-\begin{rmk} We will see below that $v_0$ is linked with a solution to \eqref{eq:shear-z} which has $Z^0$ regularity, but does not belong to $H^1_x H^1_z$.
-Similarly, for each $k \geq 0$, $v_k$ is linked with a solution $u$ such that $\p^k_x u \in Z^0(\Omega)$ but $u \notin H^{k+1}_x H^1_z$.
+\begin{rmk} We will see below that $v_0$ is linked with two solutions to \eqref{eq:shear-z} which have $Z^0$ regularity, but do not belong to $H^1_x H^1_z$.
+Similarly, for each $k \geq 0$, $v_k$ is linked with solutions $u$ such that $\p^k_x u \in Z^0(\Omega)$ but $u \notin H^{k+1}_x H^1_z$.
 Conversely, for $k = -1$, one could expect to be able to construct a very weak solution $u$ based on $v_{-1}$ which would entail that uniqueness fails for solutions with less than $L^2_xH^1_z$ regularity. \end{rmk}

 \cref{lem:rec} entails the following decay estimates, which will be useful in the sequel.

 \begin{lem} For every $k \in \Z$, there exists $C_k > 0$ such that, for every $t \in \R$,

 \end{lem}